Transport through Nodal Surface Semimetal-Superconductor junction in absence/presence of light irradiation: Introduction

 \section{Introduction}

 Topological robustness\cite{wen} appears to be the holy grail for the condensed matter physics community as long as the nectar of disorder-independent charge transport is in demand.
-That motivates both the physicists and engineers to be in constant look out for different means or nature of nontrivial band crossings or avoided crossings in various materials and attempts are made to discover possible material candidates where such exotic phenomena develop.
-Chronologically, such crossings were observed first in zero ($e.g.,$ graphene, Weyl semimetals)\cite{armitage,skrev} and one (nodal line semimetals)\cite{fang} dimensions within the momentum space, but 2D band crossings have also been reported lately encouraging thorough investigation of nodal surfaces (NS) and nodal surface semimetals (NSSM).
+That motivates both the physicists and engineers to be in constant look out for different means or nature of nontrivial band crossings or avoided crossings in various materials and {numerous attempts have been made to discover potential material candidates that exhibit such exotic phenomena}.
+Chronologically, such crossings were observed first in {zero-dimensional} ($e.g.,$ Graphene, Weyl semimetals)\cite{armitage,skrev} and {one-dimensional} ($e.g.,$ nodal line semimetals)\cite{fang} systems within the momentum space, but 2D band crossings have also been reported lately encouraging thorough investigation of nodal surfaces (NS) and nodal surface semimetals (NSSM).

 A two dimensional (2D) crossing of bands with linear dispersion away from it constitutes what we call a nodal surface\cite{wu,zhong,turker}.
 They often bear the signature of symmetry protected topological charges amounting to nontrivial phases\cite{yang,xiao,jpcm}.
 In this regard, a non-symmorphic symmetry\cite{furusaki,liang} (a combination of a point group symmetry and half-lattice translation) is very relevant as this, in combination with a time reversal symmetry $\it{T}$ can lead to a two fold degeneracy at the 2D boundary (say, $k_z=\pi$) of the 3D Brillouin zone\cite{liang,wu}.
 These band crossings are topologically robust both locally and globally\cite{zhao}.